 Not everyone is thrilled by the prospect of swallowing several large multivitamin capsules or tablets every day.
 That’s why we have gummies.
 Vitafusion Women’s Supercharged Multis are some of the tastiest gummies on the market.
 T

-What we like: Vitafusion covers all the nutrient bases with magnesium, zinc, the antioxidant vitamins, folate, B12, and even calcium, which is not typical for a gummy.
+What we like: Vitafusion covers the basic nutrients like B-vitamins, zinc, the antioxidant vitamins, folate, B12, and iodine.
 Somehow they manage to deliver it all in a great-tasting gummy.

 10. Nature Made Women’s Multivitamin